International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Dr. C Durai and S Athisayaraj.
+Dr. C Durai, S Athisayaraj.
 Effect of bhastrika pranayama practices on breath holding time among university hostel students.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 866-868.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):866-868.